23 Tax Write-Offs & Deductions for 2025-2026

 19. Electric vehicle tax credit

 The electric vehicle (EV) tax credit incentivizes the purchase of clean-energy vehicles.
-Taxpayers can claim up to $7,500 for qualifying new EVs and up to $4,000 for used EVs.
-Eligibility depends on the vehicle’s manufacturer, battery capacity, and price limits.
+Taxpayers can claim up to $7,500 for qualifying new EVs.
+Eligibility depends on the vehicle’s manufacturer, battery capacity, and price limits, and is now limited only to vehicles acquired before September 2025.
 Income thresholds also apply, phasing out the credit for higher earners.

 20. Educator expenses deduction